sprintup/AI/README.md

 # Resources

 ## Introduction
-Feel free to fork this repo and check off the items as you wish (if you want help forking the repo see [blah](https://github.com/sprintup/blah)):
+Feel free to fork this repo and check off the items as you wish.
+If you want help forking the repo see [blah](https://github.com/sprintup/blah).
+To contribute, please pull out an issue.

 - [ ] [AI Expert Roadmap](https://github.com/AMAI-GmbH/AI-Expert-Roadmap)
 - [ ] [Ideas in AI](https://ideasai.com/)
 - [ ] [Road to Artificial General Intelligence](https://maraoz.com/2022/10/31/agi-roadmap/?utm_source=tldrnewsletter)